DMCApps/SimpleAlert/README.md

 # Introduction

 `SimpleAlert` is a very light weight, simplified version of iOS `UIAlertController` and `UIAlertAction`.
 These two Classes are clunky and lead to lengthy code.
-This library is intended to clean up the implementation and reduce code length all in a very light weight package.
+This library is intended to clean up the implementation and improve readability.

 # Current Implementation